 Quebecor Media is subject to a variety of environmental laws and regulations.
-Some of its facilities are subject to federal, provincial, state and municipal laws and regulations concerning, for example, emissions to the air, water and sewer discharge, the handling and disposal of hazardous materials and waste, recycling, soil remediation of contaminated sites, or otherwise relating to the protection of the environment.
+Some of its facilities are subject to federal, provincial, state and municipal laws and regulations concerning, for example, emissions to the air and water and sewer discharge, the handling and disposal of hazardous materials and waste, including electronic waste, recycling, soil remediation of contaminated sites, or otherwise relating to the protection of the environment.
 In addition, laws and regulations relating to workplace safety and worker health, which, among other things, regulate employee exposure to hazardous substances in the workplace, also govern Quebecor Media's operations.
 Failure to comply with present or future laws or regulations could result in substantial liability for Quebecor Media.

 Environmental laws and regulations and their interpretation have changed rapidly in recent years and may continue to do so in the future.
-For instance, most Canadian provinces have recently implemented Extended Producer Responsibility regulations in order to encourage sustainability practices such as the "Ecological recovery and reclamation of electronic products," which sets certain recovery targets and which may require Quebecor Media to monitor and adjust its practices in the future.
+For instance, most Canadian provinces have recently implemented Extended Producer Responsibility regulations in order to encourage sustainability practices, such as the "Ecological recovery and reclamation of electronic products," which sets certain recovery targets and which may require Quebecor Media to monitor and adjust its practices in the future.
+Evolving public expectations with respect to the environment and increasingly stringent laws and regulations could result in increased costs of compliance, and failure to recognize and adequately respond to them could result in fines, regulatory scrutiny, or have a significant effect on Quebecor Media's reputation and brands.

 Quebecor Media's properties, as well as areas surrounding those properties, particularly those in areas of long-term industrial use, may have had historic uses, or may have current uses, in the case of surrounding properties, which may affect its properties and require further study or remedial measures.
-Quebecor Media cannot provide assurance that all environmental liabilities have been determined, that any prior owner of its properties did not create a material environmental condition not known to Quebecor Media, that a material environmental condition does not otherwise exist on any of its properties, or that expenditure will not be required to deal with known or unknown contamination.
+Quebecor Media cannot provide assurance that all environmental liabilities have been determined, that any prior owner of its properties did not create a material environmental condition not known to Quebecor Media, that a material environmental condition does not otherwise exist on any of its properties, or that expenditures will not be required to deal with known or unknown contamination.